-From here it's as simple as creating an outline and coming up with the items that should be included (most likely based on what you see improving conversion rates).
+From here, it's as simple as creating an outline and creating the items that should be included (most likely based on what you see improving conversion rates).

-You could even rely on suggestions from those who frequently engage with your newsletter content to build up the list.
+You could even rely on suggestions from those frequently engaging with your newsletter content to build up the list.

 Your email subscribers are already engaged with your content, so why not find ways to get more engagement?

-Quizzes are great when it comes to generating more traffic and leads from social media.
-They're also likely to rank high in search engine results, which is always a good thing if you want to get more people to your business website.
+Quizzes are great for generating more traffic and leads from social media.
+They're also likely to rank high in search engine results, which is always good if you want to get more people to your business website.

 If you’d like to learn more about email marketing, here’s how various strategies can help you grow your email list for an eCommerce business.